 Although the BluePump handpump is very reliable and basically maintenance free, we do not recommend to install a BluePump in the middle of nowhere and only come back after 10 years.

 Even the best Community HandPump (CHP) in the world, will "later than sooner" need some attention, and so does the BluePump.

 Having said that, the question is still: "What is the best way to maintain a Community handpump?"
-There has been much discussions about this topic since many years.
+There were much discussions about this topic for many years.
 The traditional way to maintain CHPs was the "VLOM Model" (Village Level Operated & Maintained).
 This goes back to the "Water Decade" (1980 to 1990),

-The basic idea behind VLOM was to accomodate the many NGO water projects, so that they just could install a handpump in a vilage, give some training to a local Water Committee on how to fix problems, make a picture for the fundraiser and leave.
-All was based on the assumption that the handpump will work happily ever after, with management of the users.
+The basic idea behind VLOM was to accommodate the many NGO water projects so that they just could install a handpump in a village, give some training to a local Water Committee on how to fix problems, make a picture for the fundraiser and leave.
+Based on the assumption that the handpump will work happily ever after, with the management of the users.

-This VLOM model was also convenient for the local Governmens, because they had no responsability whatsoever over the functionality of the pump.
+This VLOM model was also convenient for the local Government because they had no responsibility whatsoever over the functionality of the pump.
 In other words, if the pump would fail, everybody would blame the community.
 And of course, they did...

 Nevertheless, NGO water projects just ignored or denied Woods concerns and continued to impose VLOM handpump with VLOM management, because that was "the way it should be done".
 Even worse, if you dare to question that, you would receive fierce opposition from the NGOs.